Baking on Mainnet

 Prerequisites

-• Ubuntu 22.04+ or Debian 12+ Linux server or desktop with SSH access
+• Ubuntu 22.04+, Debian 12+, or macOS — server or desktop with SSH access (Linux recommended for production)

 • Minimum 6000 XTZ for staking as security deposit (or 1000 XTZ with external stakers/delegators — see staking table below)

-• Hardware meeting minimum specs: 3 CPU cores, 8GB RAM + 8GB swap, 100GB SSD, reliable broadband
+• Hardware meeting minimum specs: 3 CPU cores, 8GB RAM + 8GB swap, 256GB SSD, reliable broadband

 Table of Contents